wwu-pi/tutorials/lectures/acse/020_tutorial_jboss_project.md

               value="create-drop"/>
           </properties>
         </persistence-unit>

      This defines the data source to use ("java:/DefaultDS" is the JNDI address of the HSQL database you installed on WildFly) and ensures that you always start with a fresh database after deployment.
 When you've reached a stable data schema, you can use "validate" or "update" instead of "create-drop".

-1. To **create** your first **Entity**, right-click on the project, select *New* > *Entity* and follow the wizard. <small>You may not use class names that coincide with SQL keywords such as order.
+1. To **create** your first **Entity**, right-click on the project, select *New* > *JPA Entity* and follow the wizard. <small>You may not use class names that coincide with SQL keywords such as order.
 Moreover, member names may not contain special characters such as underscores.</small>

 ### <a id="create-ejb" name="create-ejb" />New EJB Project
 1. Select *File* > *New* > *EJB Project* from the menu bar.
 1. In the "New EJB Project" dialog, enter&nbsp;"Test-EJB"as **project name**.
 The "EJB module version" should be set to 3.2.
 1. As we want this project to be part of the enterprise application, we **select "Add project to an EAR"** and **choose** our **Test project** from the **"EAR Project Name" menu**.
 1. After clicking **"Next" twice** we **disable** the **"Create an EJB Client Jar..."** check box.
 For the moment we do not need a separate EJB client jar file.
-1. A click on **"Finish"** will create a new library-ejb project.
+1. A click on **"Finish"** will create a new EJB project.
 1. To **create** a **Session Bean**, right-click on the project, select *New* > *Session Bean (EJB 3.x)* and follow the wizard.

 ### <a id="create-web" name="create-web" />New Web Project